 A "majimena" person studies hard, works hard, and protects his or her family.
 A "majimena" person doesn't gamble too much nor drink from the morning.
 Japanese women want to marry a "majimena" man."

 If the student is a woman, she will chuckle at this.
 If the student is a man, he will be like, "Oh?", straighten up a little, and begin to study diligently.
-It's a nice feeling seeing this.
+I'm happy to see that they understand "majimena" then.